Community Foundation of Middlesex County Inc

 - Address documented needs within identified focus areas

-- Build capacity of organizations helping individuals help themselves
+- Build capacity of organisations helping individuals help themselves

 - Foster cooperative approaches through collaborations